 Ohio is in the midst of an opioid epidemic.
 Between 2013 and 2015, Ohio saw a 44% increase in the rate of drug overdose deaths due to prescription opioid and heroin misuse.
-Drug overdose is now the leading cause of accidental death, overtaking traffic accidents, in the United States, mainly due to opioids.
+Drug overdose, mainly due to opioids, is now the leading cause of accidental death in the United States, overtaking traffic accidents.

 If you have witnessed or experienced an overdose, you know it can be a scene of chaos and confusion as first responders, interested bystanders, family members, and friends try to provide life-saving naloxone to the person who has overdosed.

 Overdose is a medical emergency – CALL 9-1-1

 Tell attendant: Person is not responsive and not breathing.*